It Takes A Village

-The signs may say that we are a population of 680 which according to Portland State University is incorrect (population est. 625).
-However, the Monroe Community is made up of over three thousand people around the surrounding area.
+The recently updated population by Portland State University is 723.
+However, the Monroe Community is made up of over three thousand people in the immediate surrounding area.

-South Benton County is home to approximately 3,915 residents living in six communities scattered throughout the region.
+South Benton County is home to approximately 3,915 residents living in six communities throughout the region.
 Children in South Benton attend school in Monroe and all communities hold a Monroe postal code.
 Monroe is the only city in the region with storefront community businesses and services.
 For most of these residents, their access to towns south of Monroe is through Monroe itself.

 Geographically situated midway between Eugene (25 miles to the south) and Corvallis (20 miles to the north), South Benton Community includes the City of Monroe and the five unincorporated rural communities of Alpine, Bellfountain, Glennbrook, Ingram Island, and Irish Bend.
 The local economy is centered around the farming of Christmas trees that are harvested for the worldwide market and on grass seed, logging, and vineyards.

 Monroe’s beautiful natural surrounding and its location nestled in the foothills of the Coast Range provide an attractive site for business and tourist development.
 The vineyards and wineries of Benton County enjoy the most scenic and favorable grapes growing conditions in the Willamette Valley.